 Teams: CRATER

-• Implementation and continuous improvement of the navigation algorithm so that the rover performs autonomous navigation as flawlessly as possible during the European Rover Challenge
+• Implementation and continuous improvement of the autonomous navigation algorithm.

-• Implementation and continuous improvement of the software component that controls the robotic arm
+• Implementation and continuous improvement of the robotic arm control software components.

-• Implementation and continuous improvement of the simulation we use to test the software before deploying it to the rover
+• Implementation and continuous improvement of the virtual testing simulation prior to deployment on the rover.

 Overview